 For travellers loyal to a specific airline: the dedicated airline cobrand cards (Delta Reserve, AAdvantage Executive, United Club Card) typically deliver better single-alliance lounge access than general-purpose premium cards.

-For travellers wanting the broadest geographic coverage at the lowest cost: any card with Priority Pass enrollment delivers 1,400+ lounge access globally.
-The card with the lowest annual fee plus Priority Pass enrollment is the right answer if pure geographic breadth is the priority.
+For travellers wanting the broadest geographic coverage at the lowest cost: any card with Priority Pass enrolment delivers 1,400+ lounge access globally.
+The card with the lowest annual fee plus Priority Pass enrolment is the right answer if pure geographic breadth is the priority.

-The honest framing across all categories: lounge access is one input to the credit card decision, not the primary one.
+The honest framing across all categories: lounge access is one input to the credit-card decision, not the primary one.
 The Amex Platinum's lounge advantage matters less if you cannot use the lifestyle credit stack to offset the $895 fee.
-The CSR's lounge advantage matters less if the Hyatt redemption ecosystem is not aligned with your hotel preferences.
+The Chase Sapphire Reserve's lounge advantage matters less if the Hyatt redemption ecosystem is not aligned with your hotel preferences.
 The Capital One Venture X's lounge cuts matter less if you travel solo.
 Match the card to the travel pattern, not just to the lounge network.

 The broader card comparison for travellers choosing among the major premium cards is covered in our best luxury travel credit cards 2026 comparison.
-The detailed Amex Platinum vs CSR head-to-head is in our Amex Platinum vs Chase Sapphire Reserve 2026 comparison.
+The detailed Amex Platinum vs Chase Sapphire Reserve head-to-head is in our Amex Platinum vs Chase Sapphire Reserve 2026 comparison.

 For the travel that remains in commercial terminals, the wider envelope of trip-protection infrastructure matters.
-AirHelp's flight compensation recovery service handles the EU 261 and US DOT regulatory compensation on delayed and cancelled flights — the kind of claims credit card lounge access does not address but that frequent travellers leave on the table.
-SafetyWing's international medical cover fills the gap that premium card travel insurance leaves on catastrophic medical incidents abroad.
+AirHelp's flight-compensation recovery service handles the EU261 and US DOT regulatory compensation on delayed and cancelled flights — the kind of claim credit-card lounge access does not address but that frequent travellers leave on the table.
+SafetyWing's international medical cover fills the gap that premium-card travel insurance leaves on catastrophic medical incidents abroad.
 Both run independently of which lounge network the card delivers.

 Which credit card has the best airport lounge access in 2026?

-The American Express Platinum Card has the broadest credit-card lounge access in 2026, with unlimited access to the approximately 30 Amex Centurion Lounges globally, Priority Pass Select membership covering approximately 1,400 lounges, Delta Sky Club access (10 visits per year when flying Delta, unlimited at $75,000+ annual spend), and access to Lufthansa, Plaza Premium, and Escape Lounges.
-The Chase Sapphire Reserve has the second-broadest access with the growing Chase Sapphire Lounge network (7 locations in 2026), Priority Pass Select, and the most generous free-guest policy (two free guests at Sapphire Lounges).
+The American Express Platinum Card has the broadest credit-card lounge access in 2026, with unlimited access to the roughly 30 Amex Centurion Lounges globally, Priority Pass Select membership covering around 1,400 lounges, Delta Sky Club access (10 visits per year when flying Delta, unlimited at $75,000+ annual spend), and access to Lufthansa, Plaza Premium, and Escape Lounges.
+The Chase Sapphire Reserve has the second-broadest access with the growing Chase Sapphire Lounge network (seven locations in 2026), Priority Pass Select, and the most generous free-guest policy (two free guests at Sapphire Lounges).
+The Amex Platinum annual fee is $895; the Chase Sapphire Reserve is $795.

 What changed about Capital One Venture X lounge access in February 2026?